 - Designated schools as per point's number 1. and 2. above apply to all students.

-- Families wishing to attend a school other than the designated school must obtain an attendance area exception in writing from the Director of Education.
-If accepted, parents may be required to provide transportation for the student.
+- Families wishing to attend a school other than the designated school are required to provide transportation for the student.

 6. Currently, these students are not required to pay tuition fees.